 Back in 2017, CrowdStreet concluded the next 18-hour cities would be Milwaukee, Wis., Columbus, Ohio, Charleston, S.C., and Kansas City, Mo.
 These four cities were identified because they generally have had population and employment growth well above the national rate, major millennial migration, and high projected five-year Gross Metropolitan Product (GMP) growth — all key factors in how we assess potential growth in a metro area.
-Our soon to be published Market Views report goes into greater detail about each city, but here are a few of our key takeaways:
+Our recently published Market Views report goes into greater detail about each city, but here are a few of our key takeaways:

 Millennials on the move

 Forget buying a home in a 24-hour city, even renting is prohibitive for many millennials.
 The average rent of a two-bedroom in New York is around $3,800, meaning a New Yorker needs to earn at least $162,000 in order to spend no more than 28% of their annual income on rent.
 Meanwhile, the median individual income in New York City is only $50,825.